rikbosch/PowerUp/Readme.markdown

 - InstallShield integration

 Other aspects that may make an appearance in the future are:
-- Alernative setting formats (eg YML)
+- Alternative setting formats (eg YML)

 Follow @powerupdeploy on Twitter to keep up to date with progress.
 Also, I will be posting a series a blog entries at http://llevera.wordpress.com/2011/09/04/building-powerup-the-exclusive-behind-the-scenes-making-of-mini-series/ which will detail the design and use of PowerUp.